padi-dev-dangpm/padi-dev-dangpm/README.md

 - 👋 Hi, I’m @padi-dev-dangpm
 - 👀 I’m currenly working as a Smart Contract Developer
-- 🌱 I have some standard knowledge in NFT and Defi fields(Sudoswap, Uniswap and DAO), I’m currently learning Blockchain Core, Golang
+- 🌱 I have some standard knowledge in NFT and Defi (Sudoswap, Uniswap and DAO).
+Besides, I’m currently learning Golang (for dive deeply into blockchain core) and Move (for develop smart contract on Sui chain)
 - 💞️ I’m looking to collaborate on Solidity, ReactJs, ExpressJs, NextJs
 - 📫 How to reach me dangpm@paditech.com